 7 The Strategic Committee for combating conflict-related sexual and gender-based violence in CAR was established by the President Touadéra in 2021.
 The Strategic Committee is chaired by the President of the Republic.
 A Technical Committee attached to the Strategic Committee is co-chaired by the Ministry of State for Justice and the Minister Adviser for CRSV.
-This Committee drafted a Multi-Year Action Plan for 2022-2023 to provide a framework for implementing the current President's strategic vision rearding the fight against sexual and ender-based violence related to conflict.
+This Committee drafted a Multi-Year Action Plan for 2022-2023 to provide a framework for implementing the current President's strategic vision reparation be first assigned sexual and repender-based violenter related in conflict regarding the tight against sexual and gender-based violence related to conflict.